dot-home/cpd/README.md

 * `requirements.txt` contains the list of Python packages used by the test framework.
 (None of these are required by the script itself.)
 * `t/` contains test data.
+* `.build/` contains the virtualenv created by `activate` and any other build products.
+Remove this for a clean build.

+#### Python Versions

+This is designed to run under both Python 2 and 3.
+The `Test` script builds a Python 2 virtualenv by default, but you can remove `.build/` and source `activate` by hand to use whatever version of Python you
+like:

+    . activate -p python3       # Force use of Python 3
+    . activate                  # Use virtualenv's default Python version

 Authors